 The advantage of buying an existing and successful business is that it is already up and running.
 Compared to starting from scratch with a new location, you don’t have to choose a territory, find a site or go through the process of negotiating a lease, finding an architect, or hiring a contractor to build it out.
 If you are fortunate, your staff is already in place and trained.
 Your inventory is already in the store; all your vendor relationships are in place.

 Most important is that the business has an existing customer base, an established and hopefully a great reputation in the community, and is profitable.
 The benefit of buying an existing franchise is that you can be up and running a lot sooner than if you had to start from scratch – and if you know what you are purchasing.

 When you start a new franchise you don't know how well your business will do, even if the franchisor provides a Financial Performance Representation in their Franchise Disclosure Document (FDD).
 There is no guarantee your business will perform as well or better than the other locations in the system.
 But with an existing franchise, you have the opportunity to review the seller’s books and records and make a determination of future performance based on real numbers in an operating location.
 Those numbers tell you quite a bit, but in addition to the normal issues you want to look at in conducting due diligence for a new franchise, you should find out:

-- Find out why the franchisee is leaving the business.
+- Why is the franchisee leaving the business?

-- Find out if the trends for the business are still as strong as the past history.
-Is the market drying up?
-Has the neighborhood started changing?
-Are there new competitors coming into the market that could affect future performance?
+- Are there new competitors coming into the market that could affect future performance?